FARHANVA/House-Price-Predictor/README.md

 # 🏡 House Price Predictor

-This project uses the **Boston Housing Dataset** to predict median house prices using the **Linear Regression**.
+This project uses the **Boston Housing Dataset** to predict median house prices using  **Linear Regression**.
 It demonstrates the complete machine learning workflow — from data exploration to model training, evaluation, and saving for the future use.

 ---